This chapter will cover my (our) various activities from age about 37 to 47.

 We had an excellent lunch at The Buttery, at Orford.
 This is a small, crowded restaurant specialising in very simple but very fresh seafood.

 - Holidays 1982

-In April 1982 we visited France for the first and only time - a long weekend in Paris.
+In April 1982 we visited France for the first time - a long weekend in Paris.

 We arrived at Charles De Gaulle airport and were driven by coach to our hotel - a bit of a dump, with a tiny bedroom, but close to the heart of Paris.